 Then, once you have everything, you or your lawyer will contact the Ministry of Migration to make an appointment to submit your application.
 You’ll go in with everything you have, including proof you paid the fees online and photos for your ID, and a Ministry employee will go through all of your documents to make sure everything looks good and ask any questions.
 If they accept your application, it means you’re highly likely to be approved for the permit.

 While your application is processing, you’re legally allowed to stay in Greece even if you’ve run out of your Schengen days.
-Since my application took seven months, this was definitely needed!
+Since my application took eight months, this was definitely needed!
 And you can go back and forth to your home country as needed—you just need to show the blue certificate to get back into Greece.

 And then once your interview is over, you just… wait.
+And wait.
+And then wait some more.
+This is very good practice for living in Greece.

 How Long The Greek Digital Nomad Residence Permit Takes